MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-personalization-manage.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Profiles**, and then choose the related link.
 2. Select the profile in the list that you want to modify.
 3. Select the **Disable personalisation** check box, and then choose the **OK** button.

+> [!NOTE]
+> In Business Central online, you can only disable personalisation for a tenant profile, not for system profiles.

 ## <a name="to-clear-user-personalizations"></a>To clear user personalisations